-f.
+e.
 FGV: Faculty joint assembly - assembly of the faculty student council and faculty staff council;

-an assessment of the student's knowledge, understanding and skills g. interim examination:

-relating to a course component.
+f. interim examination: an assessment of the student's knowledge, understanding and skills relating to a unit of education.
 The assessment is expressed in terms of a final mark.
 An interim examination may consist of one or more partial examinations.
 A resit always covers the same material as the original interim examination.
 A written examination can consist of (a combination of) open questions, multiple choice questions, a paper, an essay or written assignment.
 An oral examination can consist of (a combination of) open questions, a debate or a verbal presentation;

-h.
+g. unit of education: a (study) unit or course of the programme within the meaning of the law h.
 OLC: programme committee; i. period: a part of a semester;

-j. practical exercise: the participation in a practical training or other educational learning activity, aimed at acquiring certain (academic) skills.
+j. practical exercise: the participation in a practical training activity or other educational learning activity, aimed at acquiring certain (academic) skills.
 Examples of practical exercises are:

-researching and writing a thesis or dissertation
+researching and writing a thesis or dissertation;

-carrying out a research assignment taking part in fieldwork or an excursion participating in and completing a work placement;
+carrying out a research assignment;taking part in fieldwork or an excursion;

+participating in and completing an internship;